-Following is a list of the planned purchases and possible changes, where applicable, according to data provided by Lockheed Martin Corp, the prime contractor for the $396 billion weapons program, and defense officials in the United States and other purchasing countries.
+Following is a list of the planned purchases, according to data provided by Lockheed Martin Corp, the prime contractor for the $392 billion weapons program, and defense officials in the United States and other purchasing countries.

 The conventional landing A-model will be used by the U.S. Air Force and most allies; the B-model, which can take off from shorter runways and land like a helicopter, will be used by the U.S. Marine Corps, Italy and Britain; and the C-model, or carrier variant, will be used by the U.S. Navy and Marine Corps.

 The U.S. Air Force plans to buy a total of 1,763 F-35 A-models through 2037.

 The Air Force is training F-35 pilots and technicians at Eglin Air Force Base in Florida, and recently began night training flights at the base.
 More than 65 pilots and 400 technicians have been qualified to fly and maintain the jet.

 The Air Force is also flying jets at bases in Nevada and Arizona.

 Current plans call for the U.S. Navy to buy 260 C-model F-35s, which have longer wings and a special tailhook that allows them to land on aircraft carriers.
 Lockheed and the F-35 program are testing a redesigned tailhook, with at-sea testing expected later this year.

 U.S. MARINE CORPS